 Soy sauce is a true staple ingredient for me.
-It adds a salty, savouriness to a dish as well as a gorgeous colour.
-(Psst: have you tried my Soy Sauce Roast Chicken yet?)
+In terms of seasoning, it adds a salty, savouriness to a dish but not only that, there’s a whole other level of umami going on.
 But not all soy sauces are created equal.
 In fact, I’d recommend stocking your pantry with three different varieties so you always have the right product to hand.
-But with ‘soy’ much to choose from, where do you start?
+With so much to choose from, where do you start?
 If you’re wondering what type of soy sauce is best for your Asian (and even your fusion!) cooking, you’ll want to read this handy guide.

 What is soy sauce made of?

 There are several varieties of soy sauce, and as such there can be variations when it comes to the ingredients.
 However, soy sauce is typically made using soybeans, wheat, salt and a fermenting agent – typically yeast.

 As well as for seasoning purposes, soy sauce adds a strong umami flavour to dishes that adds an unmistakable layer of richness.
 It also imparts a golden hue to food that makes it look even more appetising (in my opinion), as is the case with fried rice, marinated chicken, stir-fried noodles and so on.
 On top of that, I like to use it as a dipping sauce for your dumplings, sushi or sashimi (either on its own or mixed with other ingredients), to add extra umami goodness to soups, stews and broths, or as part of a marinade for meat and seafood.

 What soy sauce should I buy?

 It’s a good idea to keep your pantry essentials stocked up with a couple of different variations of soy sauce, as they are each have their strengths when used in certain dishes.
 Hopefully this guide to the types of soy sauce will help.